IT CAN FEEL SAFER AGAIN

 I work with single-event traumas or older traumatic memories that haven’t resolved.
 These might include accidents, medical emergencies, a loss, or a recent assault or event that deeply shook your sense of safety.

 I do not currently work with complex trauma or long-term, repeated traumatic exposure through EMDR.
 Complex PTSD (C-PTSD) often requires a more specialized, phased treatment approach.
-If you’re navigating this kind of experience, I offer Cognitive Processing Therapy (CPT) as an alternative evidence-based path for healing.
+If you’re navigating this experience, I offer Cognitive Processing Therapy (CPT) as an evidence-based alternative for healing.

-When something deeply upsetting happens, and the brain is unable to fully process it, the memory can become “stuck.”
-Instead of being stored like a typical memory, it may remain unprocessed—frozen in time—with the same emotions, body sensations, and beliefs attached.
-That’s why present-day situations can suddenly trigger intense reactions that feel bigger than the moment—they’re pulling from unresolved past experiences.
+When something deeply upsetting happens, and the brain cannot fully process it, the memory can become “stuck.”
+Instead of being stored like a typical memory, it may remain unprocessed, frozen in time, with the same emotions, body sensations, and beliefs attached.
+That’s why present-day situations can suddenly trigger intense reactions that feel larger than the moment; they’re drawing on unresolved past experiences.

 EMDR helps the brain complete that processing.